CURE: Simulation-Augmented Auto-Tuning in Robotics: Experiments and Results

 \section{Experiments and Results}

-Using the \textit{Husky} and \textit{Turtlebot 3} platforms as case study systems, we answer the following research questions (RQs): \begin{itemize} \item RQ1 (Effectiveness): How effective is \ourapproach in (i)~ensuring optimal performance; (ii)~utilizing the budget; and (iii)~respecting the safety constraints compared to the baselines? \item RQ2 (Transferability): How does the effectiveness of \ourapproach change when the severity of deployment changes varies~(e.g., environment and platform change)? \end{itemize}
+To evaluate this work, we answer the following research questions~(RQs) \begin{itemize} \item RQ1 (Effectiveness): How effective is \ourapproach in (i)~ensuring optimal performance; (ii)~utilizing the budget; and (iii)~respecting the safety constraints compared to the baselines? \item RQ2 (Transferability): How does the effectiveness of \ourapproach change when the severity of deployment changes varies~(e.g., environment and platform change)? \end{itemize} {We answered these questions in a robot navigation task, using \textit{Husky} and \textit{Turtlebot 3} platforms.
+Additionally, to illustrate adaptability of \ourapproach to different tasks, we also demonstrate RQ1 on a robot manipulation task, using the \textit{Franka Emika Panda} platform in \textit{Gazebo}.